benwestondigital/next-portfolio/projects/reddit-front.md

 ## What I learnt

+As the project progressed I became much more comfortable using conditional rendering and ternary operators to display the required elements.

+I learnt the importance of writing concise code, refactoring as I went along to improve readability.

 ## What I would improve

 My next steps on this project would be to create custom hooks to separate concerns and extract the logic into a separate file.
 I would add increased functionality e.g. the ability to post new articles and potentially use a CSS framework like Chakra UI to improve the styling of the app.
 Pagination would also improve the app.